 Jon Dunn is a natural history writer, photographer and wildlife tour guide based in the Shetland Isles, but with strong links in mainland Europe and North and South America that see him travelling widely in search of memorable wildlife encounters.

-Author of “Britain’s Sea Mammals” and co-author of the forthcoming “Britain’s Mammals“, he has written natural history and travel articles for several British magazines, is the regular wildlife columnist for 60 North magazine, and writes the weekly Rare Bird Alert online Rarity Round-Up.
+Author of the critically acclaimed “The Glitter in the Green” and “Orchid Summer”, he has written natural history and travel articles for a number of British magazines and newspapers, and writes the weekly Rare Bird Alert online Rarity Round Up.

-His photos have featured in “Britain’s Sea Mammals” and in numerous magazines and journals (60 North, Birding World, British Wildlife, Birdwatch, British Birds, Birdwatching, Alula, and Dutch Birding) and newspapers (The Shetland Times and The Yorkshire Post).
+His photos have featured in “Britain’s Sea Mammals” and in numerous magazines and journals (60 North, Birding World, British Wildlife, Birdwatch, British Birds, Birdwatching, Alula, and Dutch Birding) and newspapers (The Sunday Telegraph, i Newspaper, Shetland Times, and Yorkshire Post).
 Front covers have included 60 North and Shetland in Statistics.

 He was once stalked by a Mountain Lion whilst bird-watching on edges of Mexico’s notorious Sierra Madre Occidental, but generally prefers experiencing wildlife on his own terms and not as part of the food chain.